 Did you ever notice how many of God's greats spent time in prison?
 Joseph did.
 Jeremiah did.
 Paul did.
 Georgi Vins did.
-Countless Chinese believes are there even today.
+Countless Chinese believes are there even today, as are those in North Korea, Nigeria, and Iran.
 What is the purpose of prison for a believer?
 Verse 10 says, "To test you" [KJV 'That ye may be tried'].
 The word "tested" or "tried" means "to make proof of."
 When you're in prison, you face a test to find out who is number one in your life.